Our School Day

 Doctor, Dentist, and other Appointments

-Please inform the school office beforehand of any appointments children have to attend during school times.
+Please inform the school office of any appointments children have to attend during school day.
 Please go to the school office to collect your child/children and to return them.

 School lunches are designed to give children a balanced and healthy diet.